 Raiders Could be Hit With Nearly $450 Million Bill From NFL

-The Las Vegas Raiders could benefit greatly from the results of the recent "Sunday Ticket" lawsuit against the NFL.
+The Las Vegas Raiders could take a significant financial hit from the results of the recent "Sunday Ticket" lawsuit against the NFL.

 On Thursday, ESPN reported that the jury determined the NFL had violated antitrust laws by selling its Sunday Ticket package "at an inflated price" on DirecTV.